ruhtar/ByteStore/README.md

 - **Seeder**: ByteStore also has a builtin Seeder Hosted Service that will populate the database on the first time you run the application.
 It will create some products and create a user called `Admin`, with a password that is `!123Qwe`, that you can use right away.

-- **Docker and Docker Compose**: To run the application with no problems and little setup, just run a `docker compose up -d` and the application will do the rest for you.
+- **Docker and Docker Compose**: To run the application with no problems and little setup, just clone the repository using `git clone https://github.com/ruhtar/ByteStore.git` and run a `docker compose up -d` on the root folder and the application will do the rest for you.
 After that, browse to `http://localhost:4200/`.

 # API Endpoint Description